Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification

-where, $n$ and $m$ are the number of \classYdash{} and \classNdash{cases}, and $LR_i$ and $LR_j$ are the LRs estimated for the \classYdash{} and \classNdash{cases}, respectively. $\cllr$ considers the magnitude of calculated LR values, imposing appropriate penalties based on their values.
-Within the $\cllr$ metric, LRs supporting counter-factual hypotheses, or contrary-to-fact LRs (with $\log_{10}(\text{LR}) < 0$ for $\classY$-problems and $\log_{10}(\text{LR}) > 0$ for $\classN$-problems), incur significant penalties.
-The extent of the penalty is proportional to the deviation of the LRs from unity.
+where, $\gamma$ and $\eta$ are the number of \classYdash{} and \classNdash{cases}, and $\e{LR}_i$ and $\e{LR}_j$ are the \e{LRs} estimated for the \classYdash{} and \classNdash{cases}, respectively. $\cllr$ considers the magnitude of calculated \e{LR} values, imposing appropriate penalties based on their values.
+Within the $\cllr$ metric, \e{LRs} supporting counter-factual hypotheses, or contrary-to-fact \e{LRs} (with $\log_{10}(\e{LR}) < 0$ for \classYdash{cases} and $\log_{10}(\e{LR}) > 0$ for \classNdash{cases}), incur significant penalties.
+The extent of the penalty is proportional to the deviation of the \e{LRs} from unity.
 Optimal performance is attained when $\cllr$ equals 0, and performance gradually diminishes as $\cllr$ approaches and surpasses 1.
 Therefore, a lower $\cllr$ value corresponds to better performance.

-$\cllr$ serves as an assessment metric for the overall performance of an LR-based inference system and can be decomposed into two distinct metrics: $\cllrmin$ and $\cllrcal$.
+$\cllr$ serves as an assessment metric for the overall performance of an \e{LR}-based inference system and can be decomposed into two distinct metrics: $\cllrmin$ and $\cllrcal$.
 The former evaluates the discrimination performance and the latter the calibration performance of the system.
-The $\cllrmin$ is determined by computing the losses for the optimised LRs through the non-parametric pool-adjacent-violators algorithm.
+The $\cllrmin$ is determined by computing the losses for the optimized \e{LRs} through the non-parametric pool-adjacent-violators algorithm.
 The disparity between $\cllr$ and $\cllrmin$ is expressed as $\cllrcal$; in other words, $\cllr$ equals the sum of discrimination loss ($\cllrmin$) and calibration loss ($\cllrcal$).
-More in-depth descriptions of $\cllr$, encompassing both $\cllrmin$ and $\cllrcal$, can be found in work by Brümmer and du Preez \cite{BRUMMER2006230}, Drygajlo et al. \cite{drygajlo_methodological_2015}, and Meuwly et al. \cite{meuwly_guideline_2017}.
-The $\cllr$ has already been effectively utilized for evaluating LR-based forensic text comparison systems \cite{ishihara2021,ishihara_weight_2023,ishihara_likelihood_2022,NiniTheoryLingAA:2023}.
+More in-depth descriptions of $\cllr$, encompassing both $\cllrmin$ and $\cllrcal$, can be found in work by \textcite{BRUMMER2006230}, \textcite{drygajlo_methodological_2015}, and \textcite{meuwly_guideline_2017}.
+The $\cllr$ has already been effectively utilized for evaluating \e{LR}-based forensic text comparison systems \parencite{ishihara2021,ishihara_weight_2023,ishihara_likelihood_2022,NiniTheoryLingAA:2023}.